Pashto media: Television and internet

-Pashto film industry
+Film industry

 Pashto films are widely shown in Pakistan and Afghanistan.
 The first Pashto film was Laila Majnoon, released in 1942.
 It was shown in Peshawar, Quetta, Calcutta (now India).
 The director of the film was Mir Hamza Shinwari, while its composer was Abdul Karim.
 The heroine of Laila Majnoon was Harry Jay and the hero was Rafiqe Ghaznawi.
 The second Pashto film was made in 1960 and its story was a translation of an Urdu film, Nai Kiran (new ray).
 The dialogues of the film were written by Mir Hamza Shinwari.
 It was displayed at Novelty cinema, Peshawar.
 Pashto's 3rd film was the 1963 Tiga, also made by Mir Hamza Shinwari.
 The hero of the film was Umer Daraz, while Ludeel was the cameraman of the film.
 Then in 1968 another film Yakka Yousaf Khan was released.
 The heroine of the film was Ghazali while the hero was Rab Nawaz.
 This film was inaugurated by Urdu film star, Rangila.